Visiting St. Paul's Cathedral

 Nearby in the Crypt is the tomb of Admiral Nelson, the hero of Trafalgar.
 He is buried beneath an imposing black sarcophagus that was originally intended for Cardinal Wolsey and was also considered for Henry VIII.

-Tucked in amongst the tombs of notable artists is that of Christopher Wren, architect of St. Paul's.
+Tucked in amongst the tombs of notable artists is that of Christopher Wren, the architect of St. Paul's.
 His memorial is subdued by the standards of his neighbours, but a perusal of the Latin inscription carved into the stone reveals the reason.
 The inscription translates as "Reader, if you seek his memorial, look about you".

 The Crypt also contains a large scale model of Wren's second proposed design of St. Paul's, called the Great Model.
 A more recent addition to the Crypt is the Chapel of the Order of the British Empire (OBE), which was dedicated in 1960.